-Data discovery: The first step is to gain visibility into your data estate.
+Data discovery: The first step is to gain visibility into your data estate, particularly for sensitive data.
 You can't protect and manage what you don't know you have.
-Enterprise software solutions such as "file analysis" can help you gain insight into all your sources of data, what's being collected, and where it's being stored.
+Enterprise software solutions such as file analysis can help you gain insight into all your sources of data, what's being collected, and where it's being stored.
 By discovering and mapping your data, you'll be able to find out what is actually there.
 After all, most business processes and collaboration activities are not captured with a top-down approach.